Home PDFStamp Support Screenshots Desktop Command-Line SDK

 Use stamp PDF to apply text, watermarks and backgrounds to a PDF document.
 With stamp PDF, users can customize the content, appearance and action of each stamp as well as combining multiple stamps into one stamp profile.
 This includes aligning and setting the size of each stamp, or even making your stamps behave like hyperlinks.

-Using stamp PDF, you can:
+Using PDFStamp Command Line, you can:

 Stamp text and dynamic text